 Give your customers the freedom to choose which identity to use for registration, authentication and access that best suits their usability, security and privacy needs.

 Building in the ability for customers to use an existing digital identity to sign into your service makes it very easy for new customers to simply click to register, reducing form filling and abandonment, and password fatigue.
 Keep in mind that 45% of users give up if the registration process is too hard, so anything you can do to facilitate registration will see a significant impact to your customer conversion rate.

 You can make this user experience benefit more inclusive by integrating multiple identity providers, giving users options for signing up to your service.
 Using the above example, some of your customers may not have Facebook, but would take advantage of ‘Sign up with Google’ and vice versa.

-Further, identity providers can facilitate progressive profiling – enriching customer data without customers needing to repeat data entry between the linked services.
+Further, an IdP can facilitate progressive profiling – enriching customer data without customers needing to repeat data entry between the linked services.
 They simply tick to give permission to the identity provider to provide your service with the information, saving them time and effort inputting the details again.

 How many applications do you have an account with – 50?
 100?
 And if you sign into each of those apps with a different password, are you sure that all of those passwords are strong and unique?
 Even if you are, it’s likely that the majority of your service’s users are not.